laurilehmijoki/s3_website/README.md

 Once you've saved the configuration into `s3_website.yml`, you can apply them by running `s3_website cfg apply`.

+#### Invalidating root resources instead of index.htmls

+By default, `s3_website push` calls the CloudFront invalidation API with the file-name-as-it-is.
+This means that if your file is *article/index.html*, the push command will call the invalidation API on the resource *article/index.html*.

+You can instruct the push command to invalidate the root resource instead of the *index.html* resource by adding the following setting into the configuration
+file:

+    cloudfront_invalidate_root: true

+To recap, this setting instructs s3_website to invalidate the root resource (e.g., *article/*) instead of the filename'd resource (e.g., *article/index.html).

+No more index.htmls in your URLs!

 ### The headless mode

 s3_website has a headless mode, where human interactions are disabled.